dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 {{?RFC8482}} specifies that responders may return a single RRset of their choosing.

-To mitigate these issues, this document constrains the problem to those cases where only the QTYPE varies by specifying a new option for the Extension Mechanisms for DNS (EDNS {{!RFC6891}}) that contains an additional list of QTYPE values that the client wishes to receive in addition to the single QTYPE appearing in the question section.
-A second EDNS option is used in response packets as protection against DNS middleboxes that echo EDNS options verbatim.
+This document provides a solution for those cases where only the QTYPE varies by specifying a new option for the Extension Mechanisms for DNS (EDNS {{!RFC6891}}) that contains an additional list of QTYPE values that the client wishes to receive in addition to the single QTYPE appearing in the question section.
+A different EDNS option is used in response packets as protection against DNS middleboxes that echo EDNS options verbatim.

 The specification described herein is applicable both for queries from a stub resolver to recursive servers, and from recursive resolvers to